 Justice & Public Safety Chair: Commissioner Tamara Pogue, Summit County Vice Chair: Commissioner Longinos Gonzalez, El Paso County CCI Staff: Katie First HB23-1075, Wildfire Evacuation & Clearance Time Modeling HB23-1075 allows entities, including counties, to request the Office of Emergency Management to provide resources and technical assistance to perform evacuation and clearance time modeling and publish the information on a publicly accessible website.
 By July 1, 2026, each local emergency management agency within a wildfire risk area, shall perform an evacuation and clearance time modeling report, to be included in its emergency management plan.
 In addition, after January 1, 2024, the bill requires new developments to submit an evacuation and clearance time modeling report with its development permit; local governments shall not approve the development permit unless the report is adequate.
 Local governments may decide at what point in the permit approval process, the evacuation and clearance time modeling report is approved.
 Commissioners have outstanding questions regarding how their staffs will work with the state Office of Emergency Management to receive the models and concerns that making the models publicly available may lead to inadvertent unintended consequences for residents.
-CCI is working with the bill sponsors to ensure these concerns are addressed while maintaining public safety.
-The bill has been assigned to the House Agriculture, Water & Natural Resources Committee, but a hearing has not been scheduled.
-Position: Amend Sponsor(s): Rep. Snyder HB23-1096, Wildfire Resilient Homes HB23-1096 expands the existing Wildfire Mitigation Resources and Best Practices grant program to allow grant recipients to expend funds on programs, education and resources that will assist homes be more resilient to wildfire, for homes located in high risk wildfire areas.
-Commissioners are concerned about how homes built or rebuilt with these resources becoming out of compliance with the potential creation of the Wildfire Resiliency Code Board and the related codes.
-In addition, they feel more private partnerships should be utilized to accomplish this mission.
-The bill has been assigned to the House Agriculture, Water & Natural Resources Committee, with a hearing scheduled for Monday, February 13.
-Position: Oppose Sponsor(s): Rep. Snyder HB23-1100, Restrict Government Involvement in Immigration Detention Beginning January of 2024, the bill would prohibit various involvement between state or local governments with private entities for the detaining of immigrants, selling property to the private entity and defraying costs to build a facility.
-In addition, government entities may not enter or renew immigration detention agreements; for entities with such an agreement, the entity will terminate the agreement by January 1, 2024.
-The bill will be heard in the House Judiciary Committee on Tuesday, February 7.
+The bill has been assigned to the Agriculture, Water & Natural Resources committee, but a hearing has not been scheduled.
+Position: Amend Sponsor(s): Rep. Snyder